 Many business owners find it challenging to determine the “right” way to fund their company’s growth.
-Applying for a loan to pay for equipment sounds smart.
+For example, applying for a loan to pay for equipment sounds smart.
 But is taking on debt the best long-term strategy for funding a riskier plan, like an acquisition?
 How can you compare debt vs equity financing?
 What is the difference, and which one is best for you?

 For most companies, however, it is not about debt versus equity.
-It is about striking the right balance between debt and equity so you can effectively run your business and achieve your goals.
-To help you determine the right approach for you, let’s take a deeper look at each type of financing, including the pros and cons.
+Instead, it is about striking the right balance between debt and equity so you can run your business effectively and achieve your goals.
+To help you determine the right approach for you, let’s look at each type of financing, including the pros and cons.

 What is Debt Financing

-Debt financing is a straightforward arrangement whereby a lender gives you funds, and you pay the lender back over time, with interest.
-Before agreeing to the loan, lenders check your company’s financial history by reviewing documents you provide (income statement, balance sheet, tax returns, bank statements, etc.).
+Debt financing is a straightforward arrangement whereby a lender gives you funds, and you pay the lender back over time with interest.
+Before agreeing to the loan, lenders check your company’s financial history by reviewing the documents you provide (income statement, balance sheet, tax returns, bank statements, etc.).
 Then they set the terms of the loan that they are willing to make based on the amount of risk.
-These terms include the monthly interest rate, duration of the loan, etc.
+These terms include the monthly interest rate, loan duration, etc.

 Secured vs Unsecured Debt

 Unsecured loans, on the other hand, are not backed by specific company assets.
 Instead, the lender relies primarily on your financial history when deciding whether to lend you money.
-Since this is riskier for the lender, they may charge a higher interest rate or ask you to personally guarantee repayment.
-This means both your business and personal finances are on the line if you don’t pay.
+Since this is riskier for the lender, they may charge a higher interest rate or ask you to guarantee repayment personally.
+That means your business and personal finances are on the line if you don’t pay.

 Whether your loan is secured or unsecured, business loans typically involve an agreement to certain terms and conditions we call “covenants.”
 These are essentially rules about how you will run your business for the duration of the loan, similar to how you agree to insure your home when you take out a mortgage.

 It’s important to know that covenants are a serious commitment.
-They usually mandate a certain level of reporting and/or profitability as long as the debt is outstanding.
+They usually mandate a certain level of reporting or profitability (sometimes both) while the debt is outstanding.
 Failure to comply could put the loan in default and damage your financial reputation.

-The confusing thing about debt financing is that there is a dizzying array of options.
+The confusing thing about debt financing is the dizzying array of options.
 Here are just a few of them:

 - Bank Loans – you can take out a personal loan, a secured business loan, or set up lines of credit, for example.

-- Credit Cards – As long as you can make your minimum payment each month, a credit card can be helpful for managing your cash flow because the payments are flexible.
+- Credit Cards – As long as you can make your minimum payment each month, a credit card can help manage your cash flow because the payments are flexible.

 - Government-backed loans – such as those available through the Small Business Administration (SBA).

-- Asset-Backed Loans – for the purchase of specific assets, like equipment or office space.
+- Asset-Backed Loans – to purchase specific assets, like equipment or office space.

-When comparing debt vs equity financing it may be helpful to know that there is no reason to fear debt.
-It is a completely sensible option, as long as you can service the debt while continuing to grow your business.
+When comparing debt vs equity financing, it may be helpful to know that there is no reason to fear debt.
+On the contrary, it is a completely sensible option, as long as you can service the debt while continuing to grow your business.
 If taking on debt will inhibit your cash flow and ability to grow, however, you may need to consider an alternative funding source.